Clay · Noj · Calva — in the browser

 How is it free?

 For now, I am subsidizing this first phase of the experiment.
 It is free thanks to my generous GitHub Sponsors.
-If it goes well, I will find a way to make it sustainable, but for now I am happy to fund this initial prototype phase to see if this is even useful.
+If it goes well, I will find a way to make it sustainable by adding paid tiers, or something, but for now I am happy to fund this initial prototype phase to see if this is even useful.
 If you would like to see this continue, please try it out and let me know what you think.
 You can email me, or find me in the Clojurians Zulip or Slack.
 You can also contribute to the project financially by sponsoring me on GitHub.

 What are the limitations of this?